lverwimp/tf-lm/README.md

 # Options

-* Word-level and character-level language models.
+* Input units: words, characters, character n-gram or concatenated word and characters [1].
-* Train on sentence-level (with all sentences padded until the length of the longest sentence in the dataset) or train on batches that may contain multiple sentences.
+* Train on sentence level (with all sentences padded until the length of the longest sentence in the dataset) or train on batches that may contain multiple sentences.
   * e.g. across sentence boundaries (default): "owned by \<unk\> & \<unk\> co. was under contract with <unk> to make the cigarette filters \<eos\> the finding probably"
   * e.g. sentence-level:
     * "\<bos\> the plant which is owned by \<unk\> & \<unk\> co. was under contract with \<unk\> to make the cigarette filters \<eos\> @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @"
     * "\<bos\> the finding probably will support those who argue that the u.s. should regulate the class of asbestos including <\unk\> more \<unk\> than the common kind of asbestos \<unk\> found in most schools and other buildings dr. \<unk\> said \<eos\> @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @"
 * Training schedules:
-  * Fixed training schedule with a fixed learning rate decay schedule
+  * Fixed training schedule
-  * Early stopping based on comparison with previous *n* validation perplexities, but with fixed learning rate decay schedule
+  * Early stopping based on comparison with previous *n* validation perplexities
-  * Early stopping based on comparison of previous validation perplexity, learning rate is halved each time no improvement is seen (until it has been halved *n* times)
+  * Learning rate decay
 * Optimizers: stochastic gradient descent, adam, adagrad.
 * Full softmax or sampled softmax.
+* Testing options:
+ * Perplexity
+ * Re-scoring: log probabilities per sentence
+ * Predicting the next word(s) given a prefix
+ * Generate debugging file similar to SRILM's -debug 2 option: can be used to calculate interpolation weights

 # Code overview